• Skip to primary navigation

 Care Credit

-Care Credit is also an option to help finance medical expenses and is a separate company from The Brain Treatment Center San Diego.
-This is a credit card you can use to cover medical expenses and services.
-Additionally, they typically offer zero-interest financing for 12 months.
+CareCredit is also an option for financing medical expenses and is a separate company from The Brain Treatment Center San Diego.
+This credit card can be used to cover medical expenses and services.
+They typically offer zero-interest financing for 12 months.

 Usually, when you go to the Care Credit website and apply, they will rapidly let you know if you receive approval.